raul-izquierdo/english/sources/phrasal verbs/Phrasal Verbs.md

-come about = sucedió/tuvo lugar/se originó `The meeting came about after a long discussion` - `The changes came about as a result of the new policy` come across = encontrarse con, toparse con `I came across an old friend at the supermarket` come along = acompáñanos `Come along to the concert!!
+come about = sucedió/tuvo lugar/se originó `The meeting came about after a long discussion` - `The changes came about as a result of the new policy` come across = encontrarse/toparse con (cosas, situaciones - no problemas ni personas) `I came across an old book at the library` come along = acompáñanos `Come along to the concert!!
 It's free` come out = salir [a la vista] `The sun came out after the rain` - `The book came out last month` - `The truth will come out eventually` come over = ir a casa de alguien `Why don't you come over for a cup of tea?`